enkidevs/curriculum/JavaScript/Core/taking-precedence.md

 * 2
 * undefined
 %exp
-First the value of `a` is returned and then incremented.
+There are two ways to increment a number: `a++` and `++a`.
+The first one, returns the value hold by `a` first and the increments its value.
+The second one, increments the value first and returns the new value.
 %

-​---
+---
 ```
 ({5:1})[2+3]
 ```